-Threads are micro sutures introduced with a fine needle to lift, tighten and stimulate collagen production to the brows, cheeks, lower face and neck.
+Threads are micro sutures introduced with a fine needle to lift, tighten and stimulate production to the brows, cheeks, lower face and neck.
 This technique can move the brow and/or cheeks back up to their original position and creates a lift structure to the neck.
 With a single suture running from side to side under the chin and jaw, the resulting scaffold effect suspends any loose tissues and gives the appearance of a neck lift.

 How are Thread Lifts different to surgery?

 At Academy Face and Body, we are constantly looking for less invasive ways of obtaining a cosmetic benefit.
 Although surgeries for brow lifts and cheek lifts have become less invasive, they are still significant procedures.

 Thread Lifts do not involve the solid fixation of these tissues to a more elevated position and thus, it should not be expected for threads to deliver the same results as long lasting surgery.

 Expected improvements last approximately 2 years.
 Further threads can be placed later to reproduce the improvement.